How to Come Up With a Brand Name

 - Submit the form

 That’s it.
 You’ve just completed the first part of registering your business.
-Now, all you have to do is wait for six to nine months before receiving your official documents.
+Now, all you have to do is wait for 6–9 months before receiving your official documents.

-If you’re based outside the US, follow the registration guidelines provided by state authorities.
+If you’re based outside the US, follow the registration guidelines provided by your state authorities.

 Which tip did you find the most useful?
-If you already have an online business, how did you come up with the name?
+If you already have an online business, how did you come up with your brand name?
 Share your story in the comments!